Living Streets Improvements

 Apply for a Living Street in your neighborhood

-The Living Streets program has a rolling application process, allowing submissions at any time.
-Applications are reviewed and evaluated on a quarterly basis.
+Living Streets has a rolling application process, allowing submissions at any time.
+Applications for Block Parties are reviewed upon receipt, and applications for Healthy Streets and Play Streets are reviewed and evaluated on a quarterly basis.

 View a full-screen version of the map.